 - Reviewing and understanding all of the relevant trust documents

 - Locating all of the assets of the trust and overseeing their distribution, according to the decedent’s wishes

 - Making sure that assets belonging to the decedent which are outside the trust are properly located

 - Making sure to provide an accounting of all of the trust assets to the trust beneficiaries

 - Making sure that any and all taxes are paid and that a tax return is properly filed on behalf of the trust

 Lawyer Roshni T. Desai of the Law Offices of Roshni T. Desai can assist you with all of the legal aspects of trust administration in California.
-To schedule a free consultation and case evaluation with a Santa Ana, California trust administration attorney, please call us at 714-694-1200 or contact us online for more information.
+To schedule a free consultation and case evaluation with a California trust administration attorney, please call us at 714-694-1200 or contact us online for more information.